 The Los Angeles Times newspaper has a 1985 article about 90 year old Lois Wilson Kibbee singing for a convalescent home audience: http://articles.latimes.com/1985-07-26/news/vw-5217_1_dagans

 (Courtesy of Les Adams)

 Above from left to right are Don Barry, Harry Worth and Milton Kibbee in a scene from Barry's KANSAS CYCLONE (Republic, 1941).
-If you look closely between Worth and Kibbee, you might make out Eddie Dean, about five years before he became PRC's resident singin' cowboy.
+In the background between Barry and Worth are Augie Gomez and Matty Roubert.
+And if you look closely between Worth and Kibbee, you might make out Eddie Dean, about five years before he became PRC's resident singin' cowboy.

 (Courtesy of Les Adams)

 Above from left to right are Milton Kibbee, Don Barry with the badge and a pair of stag-handled six-shooters, and Fred 'Snowflake' Toones in a crop from a lobby card from TWO-GUN SHERIFF (Republic, 1941), one of the films in which Barry had a dual role.